-When a complaint is made, it is not unknown for charges, or additional charges, to be laid by the police involved.
+When a complaint is made, it is not unknown for charges, or additional charges, to be laid by the police officers involved.
 In addition, there tends to be less room for negotiation (i.e. the police are less likely to withdraw charges or proceed with lesser charges).

-All these reasons make it advantageous for a person who has been charged with criminal offences either not to make a complaint against the police or to delay lodging it until after criminal proceedings brought by the police have concluded.
+All these reasons make it advantageous for a person who has been charged with criminal offences to either not make a complaint against the police, or to delay lodging it until after criminal proceedings brought by the police have concluded.

-If you decide not to lodge a complaint until after your court case, and your defence to the charges against you includes allegations of improper behaviour by police, the fact that you have not yet lodged a complaint may well be used against you in court to suggest that you are making up allegations just to help your court case.
+If you decide not to lodge a complaint until after your court case, and your defence to the charges against you includes allegations of improper behaviour by police officers, the fact that you have not yet lodged a complaint may well be used against you in court to suggest that you are making up allegations just to help your court case.

-In addition, the fact that you have delayed lodging your complaint will be regarded by some police investigators as affecting your credibility.
-Also, the chances of your complaint being substantiated are reduced because the police members about whom you are complaining will have had the opportunity to collaborate, and for tracks to be muddied with the passage of time.
+In addition, the fact that you delayed lodging your complaint will be regarded by some police investigators as affecting your credibility.
+Also, the chances of your complaint being substantiated are reduced because the police officers about whom you are complaining will have had the opportunity to collaborate, and for tracks to be muddied with the passage of time.

-If you do decide to delay lodging your complaint, you should still follow all the steps in “Supporting your complaint”.
+If you decide to delay lodging your complaint, you should still follow all the steps in “Supporting your complaint”.
 These measures will enhance your credibility and increase the chances of your allegations being substantiated.

 Before releasing anyone (who has been questioned or charged) from the police station, the officer in charge is required to enter that person’s name into an attendance register.
 The person is customarily asked whether they have any complaint about the quality of treatment while in police custody.
 Anyone who does have a grievance about their treatment should be asked to provide further details or to await the arrival at the station of the duty inspector.
 This can take some time.

-Many people who have a complaint tell the officer in charge that they have no complaint because they are keen to leave the station or because they are scared of making the complaint to the immediate superior of the person they are complaining about, or to the very person about whom they have a grievance.
+Many people who have a complaint tell the officer in charge that they have no complaint because they are keen to leave the station, or because they are scared of making the complaint to the immediate superior of the person they are complaining about, or to the very person about whom they have a grievance.
 However, failure to complain at the station is routinely used by police to attack the credibility of the complainant when they later make their complaint.

 One option is to tell the officer in charge that you do have a complaint, but that you intend to make your complaint after being released and after obtaining legal advice.
 If you are not sure that you will lodge a complaint, ask the person filling in the attendance register to write under your name, “Yes, but I wish to seek legal advice before making a formal complaint”.
 This way, you are not committed to any course of action, but the option is available for you to complain later if that is your wish, and you have indicated your early intention to complain.